nhoizey/nicolas-hoizey.com/src/links/2022/05/09/bugblogging/index.md

 Fortunately, there is now a standard CSS solution, so I added a mention in the begining of my article, linking to [Bramus' article about new viewport units]({% link_to "the-large-small-and-dynamic-viewports" %}), so that people coming here also find the solution.

 In addition to blogging about an issue, it is nice to always check if it is already listed in the browser's known issues, or create it.
-It helps even more.
+I know it can be difficult, require additional time, but it helps even more.